 Migrate with the herd!
-Follow ancient caribou trails across the coastal plain of the Arctic National Wildlife Refuge on this unique backpacking trip to the Arctic Coast.
+Follow ancient caribou trails through the Brooks Range and across the coastal plain of the Arctic National Wildlife Refuge on this unique backpacking trip in the Arctic Refuge.

 Alaska backpacking tours are an opportunity to travel lightly through the Arctic wilderness.
 These guided trips offer a chance to appreciate the landscape step by step, and to experience the Arctic at your own pace.

 With spectacular destinations like the Arctic National Wildlife Refuge and Gates of the Arctic National Park you will be as delighted by the Brooks Range scenery as you are by our professional guides.